French air strikes kill wanted Islamist militant 'Red Beard' in Mali

-BAMAKO French air strikes in northern Mali have killed Islamist militant Oumar Ould Hamaha, a jihadist with a $3 million (1 million pounds) U.S. government bounty on his head, Malian military sources said on Friday.
+BAMAKO French air strikes in the mountains of northern Mali have killed Islamist militant Oumar Ould Hamaha, a jihadist with a $3 million (1 million pounds) U.S. government bounty on his head, a Malian military source said on Friday.

 Hamaha, known as 'Red Beard' because of his henna-dyed whiskers, became a leading figure in the Islamist coalition that seized control of northern Mali in April 2012 after drifting among armed Muslim groups in the Sahara over the last decade.